8 ways to motivate horses

 To ignore unwanted behavior and reward wanted behavior when training a horse is called positive reinforcement.
 When the horse does something you think is good, it is rewarded with a positive stimulus such as a treat.
 Positive reinforcement is effective when teaching new things and can be highly motivating for the horse.
 It also inspires horses to be creative and try different behaviors to receive the reward.

 When using treats, most horses will figure out where the treats come from and try to grab them by nibbling or biting, simply ignore it and make sure you do not reward this behavior.
 Also, make sure that your horse is not pushy or anxious when receiving treats or other rewards.
-When practicing positive reinforcement, you can just as easily teach your horse to be anxious and aggressive as to be brave, willing, and polite.
+When practicing positive reinforcement, you get what you reward and we can just as easily teach horses to be anxious and aggressive as to be brave, willing, and polite.

 4. Counter Conditioning

-You can also use rewards to motivate a horse to be less afraid of something, it may or may not have bad memories of.
+You can also use rewards (positive reinforcement) or release (negative reinforcement) to motivate a horse to be less afraid of something, it may or may not have bad memories of.
 This is done to swap bad associations with good ones.
-Counter conditioning can be very useful when training horses that haves had trauma of some kind or horses that are frightened or shut down.
+Counter conditioning can be very useful when training horses that have had trauma of some kind, horses that are reluctant to approach scary objects or shut down.

 5. Time and Play

 Most riders have experienced a horse that stops eating when left alone in the stable, or seen horses being so caught up in play that food is of less importance.
 This is because horses value being in a herd, more than they value food.
 Horses are highly social animals.
-Spending time with your horse just hanging out or to play with your horse strengthens your friendship and is very motivating for your horse.
-If you give your time and your unconditional presence, your horse will give the same in return.
+Spending time with your horse just hanging out or to play with your horse strengthens your friendship and is very motivating for them.
+If you give your time and your unconditional presence, horses will give the same in return.

 6. Variation

-Varying the training by putting up obstacles, playing music or doing unusual tasks like herding, racing other horses, ponying and trail riding builds physical as well as mental strength and motivates horses to become more positive towards other work.
+Varying the training by putting up obstacles, playing music or doing unusual tasks like herding, racing other horses, ponying and trail riding builds physical as well as mental strength and motivates horses to associate work with fun.

 8. Stop when the Going Gets Good

-Fairly obvious, but if you train or ride for so long that your horse experiences exhaustion or pain, it will not be motivated for the next session.
-Also make sure that the equipment is fitting and that your horse is not experiencing any discomfort due to lameness, sharp teeth, unbalanced hooves etc.
+Fairly obvious, but if you train or ride for so long that your horse experiences exhaustion or pain, he or she will not be motivated for the next session.
+Also make sure that the equipment is fitting and that your horse is not experiencing any discomfort due to lameness, sharp teeth, unbalanced hooves etc. and that keeping a balanced and good mood when around horses is crucial for their wellbeing.

 A good rule of thumbs is to always end a session when the going gets good.
 We have all been there, thinking just one more lap of this fabulous canter and we call it a day.
 Next thing you know the fabulous canter is gone, and you end up trying to squeeze a few canter strides out of a not- so- motivated horse.
-If your horse does something really well, jump off and praise it.
-Untighten the girth, hang out and be pleased with yourself for keeping the horse motivated.
-You have just given a big reward and increased the probability of more of the good stuff to come.
+If your horse does something really well, jump off and take a break.
+Untighten the girth, hang out and be pleased with yourself for keeping your horse motivated.
+You have just given a big reward and increased the probability of more of the good stuff to come, even if the session in our time line isn`t finished.

 Thank you so much for reading!
-If you want to receive monthly blogs on e-mail, check out offer at bottom of page👇
+If you want to get started with your horse check out the free training at the bottom of the page 👇

 Comments